 Dr. Brandt Skincare is another brand worth checking out, especially for beginners.
 This allure beauty award winning brand has every product you can imagine, from basic moisturizers and cleansers to specific products to target skincare concerns, such as redness and premature aging.

 On the website, you’ll also discover a skincare quiz.
 Taking the time to do the quiz can help you determine your skin type, and what type of products or ingredients are best to keep your skin healthy.

 Knowing your eye shape is so important when it comes to eye makeup.
 You’ll find that you can and can’t pull off particular looks if you have a hooded eye, round eye, etc. Specific eye shapes work well with graphic eyeliner looks, and certain ones don’t.
 You need to know this before learning to apply your makeup because you want to know how to apply makeup for your specific eye shape.

 Try One Makeup For Beginners Category At A Time

 Every type of makeup has a process.
 For example, most people don’t simply swipe eyeshadow across their eyes.
 First, you should apply an eyeshadow primer.
 Next, your eyeshadow look.
 Then, your eyeliner.
 You can close your eyes when you apply setting spray at the end of your look to seal your eye makeup.

-Trying to learn this process, try different eyeshadow looks, and trying to learn where to put highlighter all at the same time can be a lot.
+Trying to learn this process, trying different eyeshadow looks, and learning where to put highlighter all at the same time can be a lot.
 The four basic makeups for beginners are:

 - Certain face makeup (primer, foundation, concealer)